j321yu/cft/README.md

 + 6/7 - Continued to look at information relating to the machine learning involved, but did not find out much yet.
 Looked a lot at documentation with other related functionality such as creating own targets, frameworks, etc,.
 Started to look at a what the demo should include and contain.
 + 6/8 - Began design of the tree.
 First focused on a few layers.
 Tree was designed primarily by looking at each target.
 Then, for each of the three targets, what about it can be done.
 Note - Tree is on actual paper, not digital.
 + 6/9 - Finished tree to a decent amount.
 May consider adding more to it later.
 Resumed work on demo and what it should have.
++ 6/10 - Finished demo.
+Began to read and amass information on Machine Learning and Cybersecurity as a whole to improve general knowledge on the subject.

 ## Notes <a name = "notes"></a>
 These notes are an organization of of all the information collected and gathered.
 Therefore, each section (or bullet point) will be updated in the future if new relevant information is found.